 Uzbekistan became a booming travel destination in Central Asia over the last year, last but not least because of the recently eased visa policies of the Uzbek government.
-Uzbek people are keen to accommodate tourists and travellers, and therefore new guest houses and restaurants are opening all over the country.
+Uzbek people are keen to accommodate tourists and travellers.
+Therefore new guest houses and restaurants are opening all over the country.
 If you are planning a trip to Uzbekistan read also our tips for highlights in Buchara.

 We included a lot of new hotels in the guidebook – many of them are nice, but somewhat generic.
 We do have some new Uzbekistan highlights, though.
 The Sakura Inn Guest House in Fergana (in the Fergana Valley) and the Hotel Old Bukhara (in Bukhara) we found really outstanding.